Guadeloupe: The Caribbean’s Hidden Gem

 The island is part of France.
-Bring Euros and your electrical outlet adapter and, if you don’t speak French, a translating app.
+Bring Euros and your electric outlet adapter.

 If you put your child in a resort kids club, expect her to be surrounded by French kids.
-This was a great opportunity for Tiny Traveler, who is learning French in school, but not so good for her English-only travel companion who skipped the club.
+This was a great opportunity for Tiny Traveler, who is learning French in school.
+It was not so good for her English-only travel companion who skipped the club.

-Savings: Europeans take it for granted that breakfast will be included in their hotel stay.
+Savings: Europeans take it for granted that breakfast will be included in almost any hotel stay.
 Expect to be fed in the morning—we ate very well— and to not pay extra for it.

 4. Guadeloupe has gorgeous scenery